Tags: MongoDB

 It first uses the distinct

-query to get an array of distinct values for the id
+query to ask MongoDB for an array of distinct values for the id

 section we're dealing with the usual case of generating the next value for id